royalgraphx/DarwinKVM/docs/_installguides/16-Tiger/index.md

 <h3 align="center">This guide targets the latest version of Tiger!</h3>

 {: .headsup }
-The ToC is to select a method for emulating this target!
+The ToC is to select a method for emulating or virtualizing this target!